Using and caring for your Epic Mallets

 Try them on a window to hear more easily then frequencies you are getting.
 A good way to practice pressure and thumb position.

 You can’t tame flumies but you can get them on your side, most of the time.
-Try to keep th etones as pure and steady as possible.
+Try to keep th tones as pure and steady as possible.
 If you hear unwanted frequencies starting to develop is easier to dampen your gong to get rid of them than it is to try and wrestle them into submission by playing over the top.

 Double ended